 - Avoid construction activities with the potential to remove migratory bird habitat, such as vegetation clearing, to the extent possible during the breeding season, which is generally from April 1 to August 31 in southern Ontario (Government of Canada 2021).
 Should limited vegetation clearing activities be unavoidable during this window, a program should be implemented to reduce and avoid impacts to migratory birds and their nests.
 This program should include preventative and mitigation measures but may also include avoidance of clearing during key sensitive periods and in key locations. - Avoid vegetation clearing between May 1 to August 31 (Mission Monarch 2020) if possible, to avoid harm to Monarch eggs, caterpillar, or pupae.
 If vegetation clearing will proceed during the peak season for eggs, caterpillar, or pupae (May 1 to August 31), identification and inspection of milkweed plants may be completed to locate Monarch individuals.
 If present, they may be moved to a location that is suitable and safe under the direction of a qualified professional.
-Monarch caterpillars may be moved to other milkweed plants; for other immature stages (i.e., eggs and chrysalis), entire milkweed plants should be transplanted. - When conducting activities for the Project, avoid tree clearing from April 1 September 30 when bats could be roosting in trees.
+Monarch caterpillars may be moved to other milkweed plants; for other immature stages (i.e., eggs and chrysalis), entire milkweed plants should be transplanted. - When conducting activities for the Project, avoid tree clearing from April 1 September 30 when bats could be roosting in trees. - If wildlife is encountered during construction, personnel are required to move away from the animal and provide reasonable time for the animal to move off the construction site. - In some instances, handling wildlife may be required, such as the movement of an animal to outside of harm's way, or the transportation of an injured animal to an authorized wildlife rehabilitator; however, this activity should occur under the direction of a professional with knowledge of wildlife handling.

-April 5, 2024 Aypa Power Canada Development LP Page 9 of 11
+April 8, 2025 Aypa Power Canada Development LP Page 9 of 11

-Reference: Aypa Power Elora Battery Energy Storage System Project - Natural Heritage Memo
+Reference: Aypa Power Elora Battery Energy Storage System Project - Natural Heritage Baseline Assessment